Nimesh-Srivastava/CodeChef/README.md

 on this can be found at codechef site)
 2) All the solutions are compiled on Visual Studio 2019 which uses gnu c++ 17 version 7.3.0
 3) Each directory contains a *"problem.txt"* file that contains the problem description and *".cpp"* file that contains the solution code
-4) Directories marked with asterisk ("*") contain solution code that was partially accepted
+4) Directories marked with "P" at the end contain solution code that was partially accepted